vaquierm/MNIST_Classification/README.md

 # MNIST_Classification
 This repository implements a supervised classification model, which predicts the labels of the Modified MNIST dataset.
 This model was used in a [Kaggle competition](https://www.kaggle.com/c/modified-mnist/overview).
 ## The Dataset
 The Modified MNIST dataset consists of images with a dark background and three handwritten digits from 0 through 9.
 The digits  were taken from the [MNIST dataset](https://en.wikipedia.org/wiki/MNIST_database).
-The assoicated label for each image is the digit with the greatest numerical value.
+The associated label for each image is the digit with the greatest numerical value.
 The Modified MNIST dataset can be found [here](https://www.kaggle.com/c/modified-mnist/data).
 <p align="center">
 <img src="https://github.com/arcaulfield/MNIST_Classification/blob/master/img/MNISTExample.png" width="400"/>
 </p>